osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

 The ``Order`` field defines the precedence of the Property when sorting.
 A Property with an order of 0 has highest precedence.

-When defining compound indexes outside of .NET framework, specify the ``IsKey`` and ``Order`` fields on the ``SdsTypeProperty`` of in properties.The SDS REST API that uses tuples were created to assist you when using compound indexes.
+When defining compound indexes outside of .NET framework, specify the ``IsKey`` and ``Order`` fields on the ``SdsTypeProperty`` object.

+// Commented out per reviewer suggestion:
+// The SDS REST API that uses tuples were created to assist you when using compound indexes.

 You can specify a maximum of three properties to define a compound index.
 In read and write operations, specify compound indexes in the URI by ordering each property that composes the index